A Survey on Time-Series Pre-Trained Models: Conclusion

 \section{Conclusion~}

 In this survey, we provide a systematic review and analysis of the development of TS-PTMs.
 In the early research on TS-PTMs, related studies were mainly based on CNN and RNN models for transfer learning on PTMs.
-In recent years, Transformer-based and consistency-based models have achieved remarkable performance in time-series downstream tasks, and have been utilized for time series pre-training.
-Hence, we conducted a large-scale experimental analysis of existing TS-PTMs, transfer learning strategies, Transformer-based time series methods, and related representative methods on the three main tasks of time-series classification, forecasting, and anomaly detection.
-The experimental results indicate that Transformer-based PTMs have significant potential for time-series forecasting and anomaly detection tasks, while designing suitable Transformer-based models for the time-series classification task remains challenging.
-Meanwhile, the pre-training strategy based on contrastive learning is a potential focus for the development of future TS-PTMs.
+In recent years, Transformer-based, consistency-based models {}{and patching-based strategies} have achieved remarkable performance in time-series downstream tasks, and have been utilized for time series pre-training.
+Hence, we conducted a large-scale experimental analysis of existing TS-PTMs, transfer learning strategies, Transformer-based time series methods, and related representative methods on the three main tasks of time-series classification, forecasting, and anomaly detection. {}{The experimental results suggest that LLM-based fine-tuning PTMs, when combined with patching strategies and Transformer-based models, hold significant potential for time-series classification and forecasting tasks.
+Additionally, consistency-based PTMs using patching strategies demonstrate promising results for time-series anomaly detection.
+Meanwhile, the pre-training strategy involving the selection of an appropriate deep learning model, such as CNNs or Mamba, represents a promising direction for the future development of TS-PTMs.}

 \ifCLASSOPTIONcompsoc